Cafeteria mobile app case study

 The product:

-The application is for a better experience in the cafeteria and should help people to order coffee.
+The application is for a better experience in the cafeteria and should help people order coffee.

 My role: